HasithaJayatilake/PAXOS/README.md

 # PAXOS

+<h2>Overview</h2>

+<p>This is a simple PAXOS implementation, with 9 named peers (M1 to M9).</p>
+<p>M1, 2 and 3 are allowed to make proposals (they are both proposers and acceptors

-Proposal IDs: Each proposal has a globally unique ID.
+<p>Proposal IDs: Each proposal has a globally unique ID.</p>
-This is achieved by appending the nodeId to the end of the proposal ID.
+<p>This is achieved by appending the nodeId to the end of the proposal ID.</p>
-Proposal ID is initiated at 1 for each node,
+<p>Proposal ID is initiated at 1 for each node,</p>
-And is incremeneted by 1 for every proposal it sends out, And for each proposal a node receives, the node's own proposal number is updated
+<p>And is incremeneted by 1 for every proposal it sends out</p>
+<p>And for each proposal a node receives, the node's own proposal number is updated
-        by assigning it the value of the incoming proposalNum + 2.
+        by assigning it the value of the incoming proposalNum + 2. </p>
-Incrementing by 2 is to improve fairness,
+<p>Incrementing by 2 is to improve fairness,
-        i.e. by reducing the likelihood that the same node will continously dominate proposals
+        i.e. by reducing the likelihood that the same node will continously dominate proposals</p>

 <h2>Manual testing</h2>

 Running each of the peers for manual testing